-For the year 2018, the company paid SEK 2,4 million [2,3] in basic salary to the CEO Peter Wolpert and SEK 1,5 million [1,0] in variable remuneration.
-The CEO's pension is defined-contribution, whereby the company has no pension obligations in addition to those stated here.
-Premium payments have been made with 27% [27] of basic salary for the year 2018.
-The notice period is six months in the event of termination on the initiative of the CEO and twelve months on termination by the company.
+The CEO's pension is a defined contribution, whereby the company has no pension obligations over and above those stated here.
+Premium payments equivalent to 25% of base salary have been made for current CEO Anna Ljung.
+In 2018, premium payments equivalent to 27% of base salary for 2018 were made for former CEO Peter Wolpert.
+The notice period is six months in the event the CEO resigns and twelve months if terminated by the company.